 - Credit counseling.
 Sometimes debt relief is as simple as building a budget to see where money comes and goes and cutting back where there is excessive spending.
 Unfortunately, only 40% of consumers work off a budget.
 Counselors from nonprofit agencies are experts at budgeting and provide this service for free.

-- Debt consolidation loans.
-Gather all your unsecured debts (i.e. credit card bills) and pay them off with one loan.
-If your credit score is good enough, you should lower both your interest rate and monthly payment and only be accountable for one payment per month.
+- Debt consolidation.
+Gather all your unsecured debts (i.e. credit card bills) and consolidate them into one monthly payment.
+If your credit score is good enough, you should lower both your interest rate and monthly payment.

 - Debt management.
 A nonprofit credit counseling agency works with lenders to reduce (sometimes dramatically) the interest rate on your debt and lower the monthly payment to a level you can afford.
 Credit scores are not a factor for joining the program, but if you miss payments, any concessions you received could be terminated.